JinyiW/GuidedDiffusionPur/README.md

 ## What does our work do?
-We propose a method that gives adversarial robustness to a neural network model against (stochastic) adversarial attacks by using an Guided Diffusion Model.
+We propose a method that gives adversarial robustness to a neural network model against (stochastic) adversarial attacks by using a Guided Diffusion Model.

 ## Running Codes
 ### Dependency
-Run the following command to install some necessary Python 3 packages by anaconda to run our code.
+Run the following command to install some necessary Python 3 packages by Anaconda to run our code.
 ```
 conda env create -f environment.yml
 ```